 2. Real-Time Monitoring

-With CMMS software, facilities managers are able to manage all preventive maintenance efforts via calendars by location and preventive maintenance reports.
-Also, CMMS software can be used to validate preventive work via GPS check-in and check-out.
+With FM software, facilities managers are able to manage all preventive maintenance efforts via calendars by location and preventive maintenance reports.
+Also, this software can be used to validate preventive work via GPS check-in and check-out.
 These features give FMs the ability to monitor planned maintenance work from anywhere, reducing travel between locations and time spent physically watching over contractors.

 3. Automated Invoicing

-Another important capability of CMMS software is electronic invoicing.
-CMMS software can auto-generate invoices based on predetermined rates each time preventive maintenance is scheduled.
+Another important capability of FM software is electronic invoicing.
+It can auto-generate invoices based on predetermined rates each time preventive maintenance is scheduled.
 It can then be sent to and completed by the contractor digitally, reducing paper and processing costs.
-Because preventive maintenance is done regularly and therefore results in many invoices, CMMS software is used to enable quick and accurate invoicing processes.
+Because preventive maintenance is done regularly and therefore results in many invoices, FM software is used to enable quick and accurate invoicing processes.

 4. Cut Costs

-The analytical dashboards within CMMS software help give visibility into preventive maintenance spend by trade, category, provider, and other dimensions.
-When CMMS software reports on this data, it can expose trends and areas in which preventive maintenance spend can further be utilized.
+The analytical dashboards within FM software help give visibility into preventive maintenance spend by trade, category, provider, and other dimensions.
+When facilities management software reports on this data, it can expose trends and areas in which preventive maintenance spend can further be utilized.

-Additionally, the advanced knowledge of upcoming planned services that CMMS software provides helps FMs keep costs in line.
+Additionally, the advanced knowledge of upcoming planned services helps FMs keep costs in line.